v 3.7.web 2025

 Romanian Coffeehouse

-Langer calls these "political coffeehouse": Romanian sets that trended away from religious symbols (like king's crosses) as Ceaușescu's regime became stricter in the 1970s.
-The king and queen now have cloche-like heads.
+Langer calls these "political coffeehouse": Romanian sets that trended away from religious symbols (like King's crosses) as Ceaușescu's regime became stricter in the 1970s.
+The King and Queen now have cloche-like heads.

 1972